grpc/proposal/L123-core-add-alts-google-call-credentials.md

     existing credential creation process, incorporating it into the original function maintains logical cohesion.
 The function's responsibility is expanded rather than duplicated across multiple functions.
+*   Cross-language support: Since wrapper languages like Python use this API, supporting ALTS bound credentials will be straightforward by passing them as an argument to the existing API.

 ## Implementation